-Array elements The display setting affects the complete array, that is, the
+Array elements The display setting affects the complete array, that is, the same display format is used for each array element.

 Structure fields

 All elements with the same definition-the same field name and C declaration type-are affected by the display setting.